CITY PULSE: Water and Color

 Take a Piece of My Heart

-The Canvas Gallery is hosting Anjum Alix Noon’s solo art exhibition titled ‘Take a Piece of My Heart’ from May 7 to May 16.
+The Canvas Gallery is hosting Anjum Alix Noon’s solo art exhibition titled ‘Take a Piece of My Heart’ until May 16.
 Call 021-35861523 for more information.

 Iqra